rosell-dk/webp-convert/docs/v2.0/converting/converters/stack.md

 The default stack consists of the following converters:
 - cwebp
 - vips
+- imagick
+- gmagick
+- imagemagick
+- graphicsmagick
 - wpc
-- imagemagick
 - ewww
-- imagick
-- gmagick
-- gmagickbinary
 - gd

 The order has carefully been chosen based on the capabilities of the converters.
 It is a rank, if you will.